Single-Node Deployment#

 • runtime/values.local.yaml - installer-generated local overlay

 The installer-generated overlay captures detected accelerator selectors and image tags for the local machine.
+Do not use it to add courses or change site policy—see Customizing a Single-Node Deployment.
 Prefer editing runtime/values.yaml for intentional site configuration, then redeploy with:

 Verification#